Finns in Russia 1917–1964

 Dr Sami Outinen (political history) is a social historian.
 He has studied Nordic social democracy, economy, employment and labour market trends at the University of Helsinki.
 In the Finns in Russia between 1917 and 1964 research project, Outinen works as a planner in developing an interactive database.
 He will focus on studying the motives and social impact in Finland of those who moved from Finland to the Soviet Union and back between the two world wars.

 Research Assistant Anton Eteläaho

-Anton Eteläaho has a bachelor’s degree in Arts and Business Administration.
-He is a bilingual student with Russian as one of his native languages, and he is currently completing his studies in the Master’s Programme in History at the University of Helsinki.
-Eteläaho is writing his master’s thesis on the life of the Russian adjutant and photographer Ivan Timiriasev (1860–1927) in Finland.
+Anton Eteläaho has a masters degree in Arts and bachelor’s degree in Business Administration.
+He is a bilingual with Russian as one of his native languages.
+Eteläaho's master’s thesis deals with the life of the Russian adjutant and photographer Ivan Timiriasev (1860–1927) in Finland.

 Presenting the project in events

 The Finns in Russia between 1917 and 1964 research project will occasionally be presented in related events, and it will also organise its own events.